LGBTQ rights in Malaysia: LGBTQ rights in Malaysian politics

 There is no legal protection for LGBTQ individuals.
-A few MPs from the previous ruling coalition, Pakatan Harapan, have voiced support for LGBTQ rights, as has Marina Mahathir the daughter of former prime minister Mahathir Mohamad who called for an end to discrimination based on sexual orientations in 1998 and 1999.
-Parti Sosialis Malaysia is the only political party to openly support and defend the rights of LGBTQ people alongside other minority rights.
-A contrasting political force is the "People's Anti-Homosexual Voluntary Movement", created in 1998 to lobby for stricter criminal laws against homosexuality.
+Marina Mahathir, the daughter of former prime minister Mahathir Mohamad, called for an end to discrimination based on sexual orientations in 1998 and 1999.
+"People's Anti-Homosexual Voluntary Movement", created in 1998 to lobby for stricter criminal laws against homosexuality.
 It is a member of the former ruling party United Malays National Organisation (UMNO).

 In 2011, Seksualiti Merdeka (Independent Sexuality), an annual sexuality rights event, was centered around the theme of “Queer without Fear”.
 Publicity for the event featured videos of several Malaysian citizens proclaiming their queer identity, calling for the equality of LGBTQ rights.
 After publicizing the event, the Royal Malaysia Police released a statement banning the event, based on the premises of risking disturbance of public order and impeding on religious freedom.
 In 2014, Section 27 A(1)(C) of the Police Act, which was used to ban the event, was superseded by the Peaceful Assembly Act 2012 (PAA).
 This resulted in the ban on the event being lifted.

 In April 2015, Nisha Ayub, a transgender woman and activist, aided three Muslim trans women in challenging the Sharia legislation outlawing males cross-dressing as females in the state of Negeri Sembilan through the JFS organisation.
-While the case was won in the Court of Appeal, the Federal Court later repealed the decision in October 2015.
+While the case was won in the Court of Appeal, the Federal Court later reversed the decision in October 2015.